 What is CMA Certification and Who Is It For?

-From 2018 to 2019, the number of Certified Management Accountants (CMAs) grew by 89%.
-This large increase comes as a result of the CMA certification providing exceptional value to management accountants worldwide.
+There are over 100,000 CMA-certified professionals in the world, and this number continues to grow because of the exceptional value that the certification provides to management accountants worldwide.
 But, what is CMA certification, and is it necessary when working as a management accountant?
 This article outlines how to get a CMA certification as well as its benefits.

 What is a Management Accountant?